| |

 After the dough has rested, perform 3 sets of stretch and folds spaced 20-30 minutes apart.

-Grab and pull one edge of the dough, gently shaking it as you stretch the dough upwards, then push it back down over the ball of dough.
+How to do a round of stretch and folds: Grab and pull one edge of the dough, gently shaking it as you stretch the dough upwards, then push it back down over the middle of the dough.

 Turn the bowl a quarter turn and repeat.
 Perform stretch and folds on all four sides of the dough until it comes together into a smooth ball, about 3 times.
+(This is one set).

 Do three sets of stretches and folds spaced about 30 minutes apart.
 Cover the dough in between each round.